apourchet/httpwrap/README.md

 )

 func main() {
-    // Tell httpwrapper to run checkAPICreds as middleware before moving on to call
+    // Tell the httpwrapper to run checkAPICreds as middleware before moving on to call
     // the endpoints themselves.
     httpWrapper := httpwrap.NewStandardWrapper().Before(checkAPICreds)